 - 32 Entrance fees shall be paid by newly-elected members of The Society at a rate determined by Council from time to time. - 33 Annual subscriptions shall be payable by members of The Society at rates determined by Council from time to time. - 34 Any member who has been a Fellow or Member for at least 20 years (including time as a Foreign Member prior to 1983) and does not work for remuneration, is entitled on written application to pay 50% of the annual subscription with no curtailment of privileges.
-Such members may also receive The Society's journal publications at 50% of the rate for members. - 35 The annual subscriptions shall be due on 1 January each year for the year commencing on that day. - 36 Any member joining The Society during the period October to December shall only start paying a subscription with effect from January of the immediately following year. - 37 Any member whose annual subscription remains unpaid after 31 March shall not, except by the discretion of the Council, be entitled to exercise any of the rights and privileges of membership. - 38 Any member whose annual subscription remains unpaid for two years shall cease to be a member on 31 December of the second year and that member's name shall be removed from the Register unless by resolution the Council decide to the contrary.
+Such members may also receive The Society's journal publications at 50% of the rate for members. - 35 The annual subscriptions shall be due on 1 January each year for the year commencing on that day. - 36 Any member joining The Society during the period November and December in a given year will be required to pay the subscription rate applicable for the following year, and this membership will be valid until 31 December of the following year. - 37 Any member whose annual subscription remains unpaid after 28 February shall not, except by the discretion of the Council, be entitled to exercise any of the rights and privileges of membership.

+38 Any member whose annual subscription remains unpaid for two years shall cease to be a member on 1 March in the following year and that member's name shall be removed from the Register unless by resolution the Council decide to the contrary.